SunsetFi/stationeers-api-mod/README.md

 - `duration` (int): The number of hours to ban the player for.
 - `reason` (string, optional): The reason message for the ban.
 Can be empty.

+### GET /bans

+Gets an array of all bans.

+### GET /bans/:steamId

+Gets a ban by steam id.

+### DELETE /bans/:steamId

+Removes a ban by steam id.

+### GET /devices

+Gets an array of all devices

+### GET /devices/:deviceId

+Gets a device by reference id.

+### POST /devices/:deviceId

+Modifies device properties

+#### Body

+- `customName` (string, optional): Change the labeler-given name of a device.
+- `accessState` (int, optional): Set the bitmask of allowed access card colors.

+### GET /devices/:deviceId/logic

+Gets all readable logic values for a device.

+### GET /devices/:deviceId/logic/:logicType

+Gets a readable logic value by logic type.

+### POST /devices/:deviceId/logic/:logicType

+Writes a writable logic value by logic type.

+#### Body

+JSON object with the following properties:

+- `value` (number): The value to write to the logic type.

+### GET /items

+Gets a list of all items on the server.

 # TODO